Owen Davis | 10 Feb '20

 East Respiratory Syndrome

 (MERS-CoV) and Severe

-a new strain that has not been previously identified in humans.”
-Unlike its predecessors in SARS and MERS - which had mortality rates of 10%
+(nCoV) is a new strain that has not been previously identified in humans.”
+Unlike its predecessors in SARS and MERS - which had mortality

 The primary objective surrounding the latest pandemic of coronavirus has been containment, whilst the secondary objective has been to come

 up with a cure in the form of a vaccine.
 In terms of preventive measures, WHO recommend the following; regular hand washing, covering mouth

 and nose when coughing and sneezing, thoroughly cooking meat and eggs and washing fruit and vegetables thoroughly, and avoiding close